 The good news is, putting a bit of the FOMO into the ads you create isn’t as hard as it may seem.

 Google now provides you with a countdown timer you can use in your text ads.
 All you have to do is grab the snippet and add it to your description or headline.
-If needed, you can use this adwords agency to help you with this.
+If needed, you can use a Google Ads agency to help you with this.

 Always Add a Call to Action in Your Ad